All-Usernames-Already-Taken/RL_Project/Q-Routing Protocol/READme.txt

+# new text so i can commit and push

 This readme text file is intended as a cursory tensorflow help document taken from various online sources.

 * Note: Tensors refers to variables in tensorflow